mdansarijaved/cli/README.md

-# Cli tool for Younicorn Project a selft hosting cloud solution for everyone
+# Cli tool for Younicorn Project a self hosting cloud solution for everyone